davesrose/Responsive-Portfolio/README.md

-# Basic-Portfolio
+# Responsive-Portfolio
-First Homework Assignment
+Second Homework Assignment
-I created the files specified in the homework assignment.
-I tried to eyeball dimensions of the elements.
-In order to make more room for the portfolio images, I made the footer smaller and the container element wider.
+I included the meta viewport tag in all the HTML files and made 3 CSS queries: the first anything over 980px, the second being anything under 979px and over 768px, the third being anything under 767px.